 During an emergency please do not come to the school to pick up your child unless requested to do so.
 Although your natural instincts in an emergency may be to go to the school to safeguard your child, please understand that doing so may interfere with emergency crews’ and school personnel’s effort to respond to the situation.

 For more information please go to http;//www.eips.ca/emergency-preparedness

-Should inclement weather conditions occur, Elk Island Public Schools (EIPS) will advise parents of any bus cancellations using various communications tools including: automated-telephone messages, alerts posted on www.eips.ca and school websites, Twitter, local radio stations, and on Versatrans My Stop.
+Should inclement weather conditions occur, Elk Island Public Schools (EIPS) will advise parents of any bus cancellations using various communications tools including: automated-telephone messages, alerts posted on www.eips.ca and school websites, Twitter, and local radio stations.
 Any morning bus cancellations will be posted on www.eips.ca by 6:30 a.m.